NicolasPeruchot/scalable/README.md

 The different parts of the assignement are displayed in notebooks.
 The rest of the code can be found in the `steam_challenge` folder.
 ## Thoughts

 The preprocessing part was interesting as the dataset was split in three different parts.
-Then, I wasn't sure about the first prediction task, so I made a supervised classifier.
-For the last part, it was interesting to use graph data science for a recommender system.
+Then, I wasn't sure about the first prediction task, so I made a simple supervised classifier.
+For the last part, it was interesting to use graph data science for a recommender system, and the results seem coherent.
 ## Suggestions for improvement